TheGoodlike13/liberty_or_death/README.md

 In other words, as long as I replace 'yum' with the equivalent of whatever the hell installs things into Ubuntu, I should be fine.
 And we've had some things installed using apt, so surely that should work.

+    sudo apt install -y openldap openldap-clients openldap-servers

 Except it doesn't, because it can't find any of the packages.
 Great.

 We've actually run into this exact issue before, so I consult the archives (by the archives I mean this README).
 Yes, right, [#dummy_slap](#dummy_slap) told me to install